Software Alternatives, Accelerators & Startups

 • Somehow AutoHotKey is kinda good now

 There is even a dwm-style extremely comprehensive tiling window manager called bug.n [1], which I downloaded it way back in windows 8 days.
 Made a lot of changes myself and plan to open source it as a fork.
 Its too good.
 And combined with the rest of my AHK scripts, my windows setup turns out to be even more customised than many Linux systems I use.
-See my post of my windows setup fooling r/unixporn [2] for how it... - Source: Hacker News / 12 months ago
+See my post of my windows setup fooling r/unixporn [2] for how it... - Source: Hacker News / about 2 years ago

 • [Windows] Bester gekachelter Fenstermanager für Windows?